lethain/gke_ci/README.md

 ## CI for your CI

-Alternatively, you could also make a private fork of this repository, and then mirror that to Google Source Repository, and actually have `gke_ci` self-upgrade!
+The easiest way to get the container in your private repo is to make a private fork of this repository, and then mirror that to Google Source Repository, and actually have `gke_ci` self-upgrade!
 I think, conceptually, even in that case it would not miss any triggering other deploys when it itself upgrades, although that might require removing the "try-finally" block in the `run` function to fully eliminate the potential gap).

-Use the same `deployment.yaml` from above.

 Anyway, pretty remarkable in my mind to have a CI system that deploy itself!

+## Building `Dockerfile` manually

+Build the container yourself via
+(I've had some trouble getting these instructions work, I actually deploy using the third method described below):

+    export GP="your-project"
+    git clone git@github.com:lethain/gke_ci.git
+    gcloud docker -a
+    docker build -t gcr.io/$GP/gke-ci .
+    docker tag CONTAINER_ID gcr.io/$GP/gke-ci:0.1
+    gcloud docker -- push gcr.io/$GP/gke-ci

+Your deployment should detect the image and upgrade appropriately.